top of page

 So what do we do about it

-It's about time we view staff as people instead of job titles on an org chart, to be managed as (human) resources for production or to be invested in as (human) capital for numerical monetary returns.
+It's about time we view staff as people instead of job titles on an org chart, who are managed as (human) resources for production or to be invested in as (human) capital for numerical monetary returns.
 We need to re-evaluate how people are to be managed.
 Companies need to think through their corporate values and consider how much they want to root the idea of people as people into their basic value system.
-Get past the lofty aspirational statements, and start conversations whether they want take those value statements to their logical conclusions in very micro-level scenarios.
+Get past the lofty aspirational statements and start conversations, whether they want to take those value statements to their logical conclusions in very micro-level scenarios.
 Does the company become less monarchical and more consultative or even participative?
-Do business cases need to consider staff well being or even be denominated in staff well being?
+Do business cases need to consider staff well-being or even be denominated in staff well-being?

-Managers need to rethink what staff means to them and how much they want to base the management of staff on those parts of the staff identity that until now is considered as not relevant to work.
+Managers need to rethink what staff means to them and how much they want to base the management of staff on those parts of the staff identity that until now have been considered as not relevant to work.
 Are we ready to acknowledge that the whole of the person is relevant in the work space and manage the person accordingly?
 We need to work through very practical scenarios of how we would want to manage staff.
-This is not about trendy HR slogans but really a race to understanding the changed dynamics of work that has been changing for some time.
-It is a race to patch up the leaking boat of people management techniques before either party decide to separate to the detriment of both and to the society as a whole.
+This is not about trendy HR slogans but really a race to understand the changed dynamics of work that has been changing for some time.
+It is a race to patch up the leaking boat of people management techniques before either party decides to separate, to the detriment of both and to society as a whole.

 Post: Blog2_Post